-Jupyter notebooks were originally developed for data science applications written in Python, R. However, they can be used in various ways for different kinds of projects such as:
+Jupyter notebooks were originally developed for data science applications written in Python and R. However, they can be used in various ways for different kinds of projects, including:

-*Data visualizations: Jupyter notebooks allow you to visualize data in the form of a shared notebook that renders some data set as a graphic.
-Jupyter notebook lets you author visualizations, share them, and allow interactive changes to the shared code and data set.
+Data visualization: Jupyter notebooks allow you to visualize data in the form of a shared notebook that renders a data set as a graphic.
+You can create visualizations, make interactive changes to the shared code and data set, and share the results.

 Code sharing: Services like GitHub provide ways to share code, but they're largely non-interactive.
 With a Jupyter notebook, you can view code, execute it, and display the results directly in the Azure portal.

-Documentation of code samples and outcomes of data exploration: If you have a piece of code and you want to explain line-by-line how it works in Azure Cosmos DB, with real-time output all along the way, you could embed it in a Jupyter Notebook.
-The code will remain fully functional.
+Documentation of code samples and outcomes of data exploration: If you have a piece of code and you want to explain line-by-line how it works, you can embed it in a Jupyter Notebook.
 You can add interactivity along with the documentation at the same time.